Skip to content

 };

 Workflow Builder focuses on the editor layer.
-The JSON output is designed to be consumed by your own backend execution engine.
-For in-editor execution, the optional Flow Runner plugin (Enterprise) can traverse the workflow graph and run node functions directly.
+The serialised JSON is designed to be consumed by a backend execution engine — yours or one of the in-repo apps (apps/execution-core/ + apps/execution-worker/ cover the demo’s runtime; apps/backend/ is the REST surface they sit behind).
+For in-editor execution, the optional Flow Runner plugin (Enterprise) traverses the workflow graph and runs node functions directly.